angr/angr-doc/loading.md

 ## Loading dependencies

-By default, CLE won't attempts to load all the dependencies of the main binary (e.g., libc.so.6, ld-linux.so.2, etc.), unless `auto_load_libs` is set to `True` in the loading options.
+By default, CLE won't attempt to load all the dependencies of the main binary (e.g., libc.so.6, ld-linux.so.2, etc.), unless `auto_load_libs` is set to `True` in the loading options.
 When loading libraries, if it cannot find one of them, it will stop the execution by raising an exception.
 In this case, you can attempt to manually copy the missing dependency in the same directory as the main binary, or alternatively, ignore the missing dependency (see the paragraph on loading option):

 ```python
 load_options = {}